 Our Carbon Cleaning Treatment is designed to break down the heavy and thick carbon deposits in your system and expel them through the exhaust by thinning them down to such a degree that they are expelled through the exhaust system out of the vehicle.

-Our care provided to your vehicle will give it the ultimnate chance of long life and survival in todays world of tough vehicle emissions.
+Our care provided to your vehicle will give it the ultimate chance of long life and survival in today's world of increasingly tough vehicle emissions.

 To fulfill the requirements of your vehicle and ther way it is setup to self-clean you must drive it as if in Cruise Control mode or imagine you have Criuse Control if you don’t have it fitted.
 You should stay between 55mph and 65mph at around 2500 revs ideally but the critical part is between 55mph and 65mph and stay in this mode for 15 minutes.

 It is important that you do not break out of this cycle – the actual ideal speed is 60mph at 2500 revs for 15 minutes.

 If you can achieve this then the ECU (vehicle’s computer) will instruct self-cleaning mode to commence.
 This cleaning cycle will last for approximately 10 minutes providing you do not break out of the cycle of 55-65 mph.

 You cannot brake and you cannot accelerate or the 15 minute or 10 minute cleaning cycle will have to begin again so it is best to do this on a long and quite road when very little other traffic is present.